FDA extends review of Biogen's multiple sclerosis drug

 Butler and Wells Fargo Securities analyst Brian Abrahams pointed out that Sanofi’s oral MS drug Aubagio also had its review extended earlier this year, but was later approved.

-BG-12, also known as dimethyl fumarate, would be the third oral MS drug on the market, competing with Novartis AG’s Gilenya and the recently approved Aubagio.
+BG-12, also known as dimethyl fumarate, would be the second oral MS drug on the market, competing with Novartis AG’s Gilenya.

 Analysts expect sales of $390 million and $980 million for BG-12 in 2013 and 2014, Barclays’s Butler said in a note.